 Speaking of chargebacks—if you need to file for one, you’d be hard-pressed to find an easier way to do it than through DoNotPay.

 Follow these easy instructions:

-- Select the Chargeback Instantly tab and click on Get Protected
+- Select the File a Chargeback tab and click on Get Protected

 - Provide your info to our chatbot, including your bank details and information about the merchant